 Live from our Living Rooms

-Reporter, Sam Reed, carries out the interview on Zoom with the three.
-He was interested in what CLI are currently providing in these uncertain times, the challenges of supporting others during lockdown, as well as how those in recovery are getting through.
+Reporter, Sam Reed was interested in what CLI are currently providing in these uncertain times, the challenges of supporting others during lockdown, as well as how those in recovery are getting through.

 Mark, having previously struggled with alcohol abuse, spoke confidently about his experience of recovery, and the ongoing support he receives from CLI.
 Although we always encourage people share their story and hope that it will make a difference to those listening, we also appreciate how difficult that can be and how that situation needs to be managed carefully.
 Many challenges can come with speaking publicly about personal experience, so CLI did their best to prep both Mark and Mags before going ahead.